-Operations - During the first half of 2004, PGE continued to serve its customers effectively and operate well, with earnings more typical of the Company's historical levels than in the first half of 2003.
-Although PGE's financial performance continues to be challenged by poor hydro conditions, it is expected that the effects of a suppressed economy and recent years' financial reserves related to Enron's bankruptcy and the 2000-2001 West Coast energy crisis will have a reduced impact on the Company's future earnings.
+Operations - PGE continues to serve its customers effectively and operate well, with earnings for the first nine months of 2004 more typical of historical levels than in the same period of 2003.
+Although poor regional hydro conditions continue to impact PGE's financial performance, it is expected that the effects of a suppressed economy and recent years' financial reserves related to Enron's bankruptcy and the 2000-2001 West Coast energy crisis will have a reduced impact on the Company's future earnings.
 PGE continues to maintain investment-grade ratings on its secured debt, has adequate liquidity, and stable operating cash flow.
+Plans are moving forward to return control of employee benefit and retirement savings plans from Enron to PGE by the end of this year.

-Retail loads in 2004 continue to run somewhat below both current year projections and last year's first half due to warmer-than-normal weather.
-The loss of two large industrial customers since the first half of 2003 also contributed to the decrease in retail load.
-On a weather-adjusted basis, however, retail energy sales approximated that of last year's first half.
+Retail loads during the first nine months of 2004 continue to run somewhat below both current year projections and last year's first nine months due to both the loss of two large industrial customers since the first half of 2003 and to warmer-than-normal weather early in 2004.
+On a weather-adjusted basis, however, retail energy sales have increased from last year's first nine months.
+Growth in both average energy usage and in the number of customers within PGE's service territory continues to partially offset the loss of industrial load.